24 minute read

 Perhaps most dangerously, partial political information doesn’t just mislead—it polarizes.
 When different groups receive different sets of partial information, they construct not just different complete narratives, but incompatible complete narratives about the same underlying reality.

 This creates what I call the “polarization amplifier effect.”
 Instead of disagreeing about values or priorities—which is the healthy basis of democratic debate—citizens end up disagreeing about basic facts because they’ve constructed different realities from their respective partial information sets.
-Productive political discourse becomes impossible when participants are literally living in different constructed worlds.
+Productive political discourse becomes impossible when participants are literally living in differently constructed worlds.

 The Silicon Valley Delusion – When Partial Innovation Becomes Dangerous

 Living at the epicenter of the AI revolution in Silicon Valley, I’ve witnessed this principle operate at scale in ways that could reshape human civilization.
-The technology industry consistently presents partial information about AI capabilities, creating elaborate public narratives about artificial general intelligence, consciousness, and technological singularity based on impressive but narrow demonstrations.
+The technology industry consistently presents partial information about AI capabilities, creating elaborate public narratives about artificial general intelligence (AGI), consciousness, and technological singularity based on impressive but narrow demonstrations.

 The parallel to my earlier discussion of Mathematical Inevitabilities is instructive – just as certain mathematical truths transcend all possible universes, certain cognitive biases appear to be universal features of information-processing systems.
 The tendency to construct complete patterns from partial data may be an inevitable feature of any intelligence complex enough to engage in prediction and planning.1